-The building is elevator-equipped and has a community room, laundry room and on-site management office, in addition to a patio with picnic tables and barbeque grill.
-Controlled building access enhances the residents' perception of safety at the site.
+The building is elevator-equipped, has a community room, laundry room and on-site management office.
+Controlled access enhances the residents' perception of safety at the site.
 Social services and activities are available on-site, and tenants have access to shared community features of the larger Christian City campus, including a swimming pool and fitness center.

-The one-bedroom units at John Sparks Manor have 540 square feet of living space.
-The subject project's units are smaller than those offered at the comparable market-rate and non-subsidized Tax Credit properties.
-It is our opinion the subject units will continue to meet tenant expectations and will be marketable given the continuing subsidy.
-In the unlikely non-subsidized scenario, the smaller unit sizes would be a competitive disadvantage.
+The studio units at Gene Miller Manor have 400 square feet of living space and the one-bedroom units have 519 square feet of living space.
+The subject project's studio units are competitively sized with those offered at the comparable market-rate and non-subsidized Tax Credit properties, and in our opinion will continue to meet tenant expectations and would allow the site to compete in the unlikely non-subsidized scenario, especially when considering the benefits of the overall senior campus.
+The one-bedroom units, however, are smaller than the comparable units and would be at a competitive disadvantage in the non-subsidized scenario.